-Iwata Godo Marunouchi Building 10F 2-4-1 Marunouchi Chiyoda-ku, Tokyo Japan
+Iwata Godo Marunouchi Building 15th Floor 2-4-1, Marunouchi Chiyoda-ku, Tokyo

-Tel: +81 3 3214 6205 Fax: +81 3 3214 6209 minako.ikeda@iwatagodo.com Email: URL: www.iwatagodo.com
+Tel: +81 3 3214 6205 Email: minako.ikeda@iwatagodo.com URL: www.iwatagodo.com

 Iwata Godo was established in 1902 and is one of Japan's premier law firms.
-It is a full-service firm with about 70 attorneys.
-Iwata Godo assists its corporate clients in upgrading their internal controls, risk management policies and other corporate governance functions to prevent white-collar crimes, including misuses of assets, insider trading or data protection breaches.
+It is a full-service firm numbering around 80 attorneys.
+Iwata Godo assists its corporate clients in upgrading their internal controls, risk management policies and other corporate governance functions to prevent white-collar crime, including misuse of assets, insider trading or data protection breaches.
 It advises its clients and their boards on effective governance structures and compliance.
 The firm has many years of experience in advising on shareholder and boardroom disputes.
 It represents clients in investigations by regulators and prosecutors on regulatory and accounting issues, shareholder claims, directors' liabilities, and other complex situations.
-A number of the firm's attorneys have spent time with the regulators, others have practised as judges or prosecutors.
-As a result, Iwata Godo can efficiently assist its clients in conducting, or responding to, investigations and the firm has been involved in many high-profile cases.
+A number of the firm's attorneys have spent time with the regulators, while others have practised as judges or prosecutors.
+As a result, Iwata Godo can efficiently assist its clients in conducting or responding to investigations, and the firm has been involved in many high-profile cases.